rogue-clown/jeopardy-sky/CONFIG.md

 > This is the feed's ID which can be letters, numbers, or dashes.
 Spaces are not allowed.
 Maximum length is 15 characters.

-horse-racing-sky
+jeopardy-sky

 # displayName

 > This is the title of the custom feed.
 Maximum length is 24 characters.

-Horse Racing
+This!
+Is!
+Jeopardy-sky!

 # description

 > This is the description of the feed.

-Come talk horse racing on Bluesky!
-Use the tag #horseracing or the 🏇 emoji to join the conversation, and pin it to keep up with the conversation!
+Come talk Jeopardy! on Bluesky!
+Use the tag #Jeopardy to join the conversation, and pin this feed to stay up-to-date!

 # searchTerms